reecegg/dotfiles/README.md

 - .xinitrc: Shell script run by xinit after starting xorg.
 Used to execute desktop environments or windows managers and other programs when starting x.
 - .Xresources: Configuration for x client applications.

-## Requirements Expectations Consequences Side-effects
+## Requirements Expectations Considerations Side-effects

 - .bash_aliases: None
 - .bash_logout: None